wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 summary: Learn about Wavefront SDKs that enable applications to report metrics, histograms, and trace data.
 ---

-Wavefront supports a suite of SDKs that developers can use to instrument applications for observability.
-Instrumenting an application enables it to collect and send metrics, histograms, and/or trace data to Wavefront for storage and visualization.
+Wavefront supports a suite of open source SDKs that developers can use to instrument applications for observability.
+The instrumented application collects and sends metrics, histograms, and/or trace data to Wavefront for storage and visualization.
 The SDKs are available for most popular programming languages, and are available in GitHub.

-Watch this video to listen to our Co-founder Clement Pang talk about how Wavefront expands application monitoring with its observability SDKs:
+Watch this video to listen to our co-founder Clement Pang talk about how Wavefront expands application monitoring with its observability SDKs:

 <p><a href="https://youtu.be/56Ql2OQ2NLQ"><img src="/images/v_app_monitoring.png" style="width: 700px;" alt="application monitoring"/></a>
 </p>

 ## What Do You Want to Collect?

 Wavefront observability SDKs let you instrument your application to collect and send different kinds of observability data.
-These SDKs are available in many popular programming languages.

 <!--- Writer note: If you add any languages to this table, add links in the corresponding sections below. --->